lancenacabuan/theosis/README.md

 ---

 ## **III.
 Theosis as Relationship**
-Theosis is fundamentally a relational journey, where salvation extends beyond forgiveness of sins to union with God through Jesus Christ.
-This relational aspect restores humanity’s broken connection with the Triune God, allowing believers to live in communion with Him and His people.
+Theosis is fundamentally a relational journey, where salvation extends beyond the forgiveness of sins to the union with God through Jesus Christ.
+This relational aspect of *theosis* restores humanity’s broken connection with the Triune God, allowing believers to live in communion with Him and with His people.

 ### **Union and Restoration**
-Humankind was created in God’s image (Genesis 1:26-27) to live in perfect communion with Him.
-Sin, however, disrupted this divine relationship, resulting in spiritual and physical separation from God (Romans 6:23; Isaiah 59:2).
-Through His incarnation, death, and resurrection, Jesus Christ restored this broken relationship (2 Corinthians 5:18-19).
-As the mediator between God and humanity (1 Timothy 2:5), Christ unites divine and human natures, enabling believers to partake in divine life.
+Humankind was created in God’s image (*Genesis 1:26-27*) to live in perfect communion with Him.
+However, sin disrupted this divine relationship, leading to spiritual and physical separation from God (*Romans 6:23; Isaiah 59:2*).
+Through the incarnation, death, and resurrection of Jesus Christ, this broken relationship has been restored (*2 Corinthians 5:18-19*).
+As the mediator between God and humanity (*1 Timothy 2:5*), Christ unites the divine and human natures, making it possible for believers to partake in God’s divine life.

-Restoration through Christ invites believers into an active and ongoing relationship.
-This union transforms their lives, enabling them to reflect His glory and grow in holiness.
-As believers respond to God’s grace, daily prayer and meditation on Scripture become relational practices that nurture this transformative connection.
-It is God’s enabling grace that empowers this growth, as believers cooperate with the Holy Spirit (Philippians 2:12-13).
+Restoration through Christ invites believers into an active and ongoing relationship with God.
+This union with Christ transforms their lives, enabling them to reflect His glory and grow in holiness.
+As believers respond to God’s grace, practices such as daily prayer, Scripture meditation, and worship become relational disciplines that nourish and deepen their connection with God.
+It is God’s enabling grace that empowers this spiritual growth, with believers cooperating with the Holy Spirit in the process of sanctification (*Philippians 2:12-13*).

 ### **Fellowship with God and His Church**
-Theosis is not an isolated pursuit but deeply rooted in community.
-Believers are united with God through Christ, and this union extends to the Church, which is the body of Christ.
-Within this fellowship, believers build one another up in love and unity (Ephesians 4:16), mirroring the relational unity of the Trinity.
+*Theosis* is not an isolated pursuit but is deeply embedded in the community of believers.
+Those united with God through Christ are also united with His Church, the body of Christ.
+Within this fellowship, believers are called to build one another up in love and unity (*Ephesians 4:16*), reflecting the relational unity of the Trinity.

-For example, participation in the sacraments—such as the Eucharist—fosters both personal communion with God and communal unity with the Church.
-The saints, both past and present, also form a “great cloud of witnesses” (Hebrews 12:1) that encourages believers in their journey toward theosis.
+Participation in the sacraments—particularly the Eucharist—fosters both personal communion with God and communal unity within the Church.
+Through the Eucharist, believers experience God's transformative presence, which not only strengthens their relationship with God but also deepens their connection with one another.
+Moreover, the saints, both past and present, form a "great cloud of witnesses" (*Hebrews 12:1*), offering encouragement and support as believers pursue the path of *theosis*.

 ### **Living the Relational Reality**
-Communion with God transforms daily life.
-It inspires believers to exhibit Christlike love in relationships, whether through acts of service, forgiveness, or kindness.
-For example, seeking reconciliation during conflicts reflects God’s healing work in humanity.
-Similarly, nurturing fellowship with others strengthens spiritual growth, creating a community that reflects God’s love and holiness.
+Communion with God through *theosis* transforms every aspect of daily life.
+It inspires believers to embody Christlike love in their relationships—through acts of service, forgiveness, and kindness.
+For example, seeking reconciliation during conflicts mirrors God’s healing work in humanity and reflects His love in a tangible way.
+Similarly, nurturing fellowship within the Christian community strengthens spiritual growth, creating a collective witness to God’s love and holiness in the world.

-In essence, theosis emphasizes salvation as a relationship—one that draws believers into a dynamic, life-giving communion with God and others.
-This process is sustained by God’s grace, with believers actively responding in faith and obedience (Romans 6:5, 1 Thessalonians 5:23).
+In essence, *theosis* emphasizes that salvation is fundamentally relational—drawing believers into a dynamic, life-giving communion with God and others.
+This transformative process is sustained by God’s grace, with believers actively responding in faith, obedience, and love (*Romans 6:5, 1 Thessalonians 5:23*).

 ---